-This question about a little-explored market on the blog comes from Mary:
+This question about how to write early readers, easy chapter books, and chapters book on the blog comes from Mary:

 I’m going to expand this question to include another little-discussed market, the early reader.
 The reason I don’t usually talk about early readers or chapter books on the blog is because I don’t really represent them, and neither do a lot of my colleagues.
 As Mary has noticed, there aren’t a lot of agents hanging out their shingles and asking to see early reader or chapter book submissions.

 Before I talk about why that is, I’ll define both markets so we’re on the same page.

 How to Write and Publish Early Readers

 Early readers are the earliest “chapter” stories that a kid can get.
 They’re very short in terms of manuscript length (1,500 words max) but are broken up into either chapters or vignettes that will give the reader the feeling of reading a book with real chapters in it.
 Your target audience for these is kids ages 4 to 8.
 Early readers feature a smaller trim size, some the size of or slightly bigger than a paperback novel, and can go from about 32 to 60 pages.
 The font size is smaller and they feature spot illustrations in either color or black and white instead of full color throughout, like a picture book.